30 June 2025

 Unfortunately, we cannot answer some of those questions in a matter-of-fact manner.
 Amazon PPC does not give us the exact formula and we can only speculate.
 Still, asking the above questions will help us understand the limitations of the suggested bid and use this data wisely.

-The suggested bid range is the group of winning bids that won impressions on the keyword with similar ads.
+The suggested bid range is based on the winning bids—that is, bids that actually won impressions for similar ads on that keyword.
 This information is given by Amazon Advertising themselves, so we know this with certainty.
 We can speculate that the similar ads will have similar correlating features such as:

 suggested bid range is the group of winning bids that won impression on the keyword with similar ads,